Avicity7/pyhelp/operators/subtraction/subtraction.md

 #### Subtraction with variables

-Just like above, simply use `-` between the items you'd like to add together to add them all up.
+Just like above, simply use `-` between the items you'd like to subtract together.
 The following are some examples:

 ```python
 integerA = 1